John Caiazzo is a Wall Street professional with over 45

 I would recommend against what I have just described for a simple reason.
 If I think a market is going up, and it goes down instead, at a certain level I force myself to agree that I am wrong and I get out.

-I never meet a margin call with money, only with liquidation.
+I never recommend meeting a margin call with money, only with liquidation.
 A margin call is like a "circuit breaker".
 It signals you are on the wrong side of the market and should "get out".

 In entering a transaction whether it be a long position, if you feel the market is going up, or a short position if you feel a market is going down, you should absolutely determine how much the position could possibly gain for you against how much you are willing to risk.
 No one should ever invest more than they could afford to lose whether it be in stocks, bonds, or commodities.